Challenges in Current LLM Evaluation¶

 Challenge: Fixed difficulty, no parametric control over problem complexity.

 Traditional benchmarks provide a static set of problems.
 You can't systematically explore "What happens at length=18 vs length=24?" or "How does nesting depth affect performance?"
-The difficulty space is flat.
+The difficulty space is flat at best and uncontrolled at worst.

 Challenge: No information-theoretic grounding for what constitutes "reasoning."